Billionaire David Koch said Bo Derek came to mind as he watched the Paris Opera Ballet’s opening- night performance of “Bolero” at Lincoln Center.

 Senator Kirsten Gillibrand, the New York Democrat, and Senator Johnny Isakson, the Georgia Republican, celebrated Raoul Wallenberg’s posthumous Congressional Gold Medal at a luncheon yesterday at the Senate Hart Building.

 Gillibrand introduced the legislation that awarded Wallenberg the medal; it was passed last night.
 This year marks the 100th anniversary of the birth of Wallenberg, who provided shelter and passports to thousands of Jews in Budapest during World War II.

 Guests included Kenneth Abramowitz, the managing general partner of NGN Capital LLC, and Charlie Freeman, a managing director of Brevet Capital Management LLC.

-At last night’s “Best of Washington” party thrown by the Washingtonian magazine and AT&T Inc. (T), about 1,800 guests packed into the National Building Museum for “Tastes of the Town,” offering samples from area restaurants, bars, bakeries and hot spots.
+At last night’s “Best of Washington” party thrown by the Washingtonian magazine and AT&T Inc. (T:US), about 1,800 guests packed into the National Building Museum for “Tastes of the Town,” offering samples from area restaurants, bars, bakeries and hot spots.

 At the Patron stand bartenders in tight T-shirts passed out tequila popsicles.
 The “AT&Tini” featured a mixture of vodka, white cranberry juice and fresh lime juice.

 Garrett Graff, the editor of the Washingtonian, indicated his preference for the candied bacon strips served by restaurant Founding Farmers.